 The Red Apes of Bukit —How Ethical is Or

 The Red Apes of Bukit —How Ethical is Orangutan Tourism?
-After 2 days flying across the world, we finally arrived!
-We were now few miles away from where some of the last Sumatran orangutans survive.
-Maybe a mother and her infant were even peeping through the canopy across the river right when we were opening the door of […]
+After two days of flying across the world, we finally arrived!
+We were now a few miles away from where some of the last Sumatran orangutans are surviving.
+Maybe a mother and her infant were even peeping through the canopy across the river right when […]

 Ecological Ethics A&A —From Awareness To